-- Prioritize palliative care services as part of the overall benefit structure. - Encourage or collaboratively develop with delivery systems and/or plans demonstration projects offering concurrent palliative and curative care, see per participant per month (PPPM) benefit as described above. - Educate employees on the definition and benefit of palliative care through employee-facing materials or through integration into wellness programs.
+- Prioritize palliative care services as part of the overall benefit structure. - Encourage or collaboratively develop with delivery systems and/or plans demonstration projects offering concurrent palliative and curative care, see per member per month (PMPM) benefit as described above. - Educate employees on the definition and benefit of palliative care through employing-facing materials or through integration into wellness programs.